 At Linux fest northwest I got to meet the primary author of the Open Source Science Fiction Franchise "Rosecode."
 Since then we've been in constant contact, and I've actually become the community coordinator and have also been writing a Flask App for distributed version control (like git, but for stories and stuff).
 If you'd like to start reading Rosecode or get involved in the project, feel free to check out http://rosecode.io

-While describing the blog series to my girlfriend I accidentally slipped up and said “I want to write about how I’m trying to be a better Unix Loser” instead of Linux User.
+While describing the blog series to a friend I accidentally slipped up and said “I want to write about how I’m trying to be a better Unix Loser” instead of Linux User.
 I think the name is going to stick around, since it’s kind of funny and I like my BSD friends.